moreati/pickle-fuzz/README.md

 > constructed data.
 Never unpickle data received from an untrusted
 > or unauthenticated source.

-The documentation provides a trivial example
+The documentation provides a trivial proof of concept

 ```python
 b"cos\nsystem\n(S'echo hello world'\ntR."